realm/realm-js/integration-tests/environments/react-native/README.md

 In an attempt to lower the time from change to the Realm JS source-code or the integration test suite, to a test being run, this React Native app has a couple of weird configurations.

-Because we're not listing `realm` as a `dependency` of our `package.json` we won't be relying on React Native auto-linking.
+Because we're not listing `realm` as a `dependency` of our `package.json` we can't rely on React Native auto-linking.
 This gives us an opportunity to manually link to the root project, removing the need to reinstall the `realm` package or link build artifacts into the `node_modules/realm` directory.

 ### Metro bundler configuration